repl-cli/REPL/README.md

 ## Supported Languages

-[//]: # "When editing, the list below must be kept in alphabetical order"
+[//]: # "COMMENT: When editing, the list below must be kept in alphabetical order"

 - C (`c`)
 - C++ (`cpp`)